 Reverse Mortgage Glossary

-Because the HECM reverse mortgage has an annuity-like component to it, age plays a role in how much you can qualify for.
+The age of the youngest borrower or non-borrowing spouse plays an important role in determining how much you can get from a HECM reverse mortgage.
 The lender uses your age and the expected interest rate (EIR) to determine the applicable principal limit factor (PL factor).
-The PL factor is then multiplied by the maximum claim amount (usually equal to the appraised value) to determine the principal limit, which is the initial pool of cash available that can be allocated to existing mortgage balances, closing costs, taxes or insurance due, and payments to the borrower in the form of term or tenure payments, line of credit, or lump sum.
+The PL factor is then multiplied by the maximum claim amount (equal to the appraised value for most people) to determine the principal limit, or PL.
+The PL is the initial proceeds available through the reverse mortgage that can be used to pay off mortgages, other debts, or allocated to term or tenure income, lump sum, and line of credit.